sphinx-doc/sphinx/doc/tutorial/automatic-doc-generation.rst

    .. autofunction:: lumache.get_random_ingredients

 If you now build the HTML documentation, the output will be the same!
+With the advantage that it is generated from the code itself.
 Sphinx took the reStructuredText from the docstring and included it, also generating proper cross-references.